Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 15

-The 15 has had a long association with route 23, although the 23 disappeared for a while.
+The 15 has had a long association with route number 23, although the 23 disappeared for a while.
 As well as running east to East Ham, and on to Dagenham via the Barking By-Pass, buses also ran west as far as Acton.
 The former is now covered by route 115 during the day, and the latter by routes 7 and 23.

 So what happened about the heritage routes?
 After much ado two routes were eventually announced, initially as 'A' and 'B' although it was not intended that these would be their final numbers.
-Both routes are effectively short workings on existing routes, to avoid any potential complications in the future: from 2017 all services will have to be operated by Disability Discrimination Act compliant vehicles, or else alternatives must exist to make the same journey by exactly the same means, and the Mayor/TfL have decided to bring this deadline forward to 2006 for their own services (with a handful of exceptions!).
+Both routes are effectively short workings on existing routes, to avoid any potential complications in the future: from 2017 all services will have to be operated by Disability Discrimination Act compliant vehicles, or else alternatives must exist to make the same journey by exactly the same means, and the Mayor/TfL had decided to bring this deadline forward to 2006 for their own services (with a handful of exceptions!).

 One of the two routes, awarded to Stagecoach, was for services between Trafalgar Square and Tower Hill, covering the most “touristy” section of the 15 taking in the Tower, Monument, St. Paul’s Cathedral and Trafalgar Square.
 Although an extension to the Oxford Street area might have been expected, this road was explicitly excluded from any proposals from the outset due to the severe congestion already experienced.
 In the end it was decided that the number of the parallel route 15 should be adopted for the Routemasters, and certainly this looks more natural than 'B' or one of the higher vacant numbers, although there is some potential for confusion with the main 15.